DanialArab/SQL/README.md

 # Structured Query Language

+This repo documents my solutions to **Leetcode - Database questions using SQL**.
+The Leetcode database was first needed to be regenerated in my MySQL server using the SQL Schema, presented along with each Leetcode question.
+This is required to be able to make a query in the Jupyter Notebook.
+All of my solutions are presented in Jupyter Notebook **<a href="https://github.com/DanialArab/SQL/blob/master/Leetcode_Database_Questions.ipynb">Leetcode_Database_Questions</a>**.
+The structure of this repo is as follows:

 1. [Leetcode - Database Questions](#1)
     1. [Details of the ](#2)
     2. [Workflow to generate the Leetcode databases in the MySQL server](#3)